Graph-Based Deterministic Polynomial Framwork for NP Problems: Proof of P=NP

 Thus, only feasible edges are added, and no infeasible edge is mistakenly included.
 The invariant remains true.

-\textbf{Termination:} Since each edge in $Q$ is processed at most once and $Q$ is finite (bounded by $|E(G)|$), the procedure terminates after a finite number of steps.
+\item \textbf{Termination:} Since each edge in $Q$ is processed at most once and $Q$ is finite (bounded by $|E(G)|$), the procedure terminates after a finite number of steps.

-\textbf{Conclusion:} By induction, upon termination, $E_v$ contains exactly all edges in $Q$ for which a computation walk exists in $H + e$ from $V_0$ to $e$.
-Thus, the procedure is both sound (only feasible edges included) and complete (all feasible edges found).
-Moreover, the updated graph $H$ contains exactly the edges reachable via computation walks from $V_0$.
+\item \textbf{Conclusion:} By induction, upon termination, $E_v$ contains exactly all edges in $Q$ for which a computation walk exists in $H + e$ from $v_0$ to $e$.
+Thus, the procedure is both sound (only grid-aligned footmark edges are included) and complete (all grid-aligned footmarks edges are found).
+Moreover, the updated graph $H$ contains exactly the edges reachable via computation walks from $v_0$. \end{itemize} \end{proof} \end{lemma}

+\begin{lemma}[Correctness of Checking Acceptance of Footmarks] Let $G$ be a computation graph, and let $H \subseteq G$ be a subgraph representing the grid-aligned footmarks of some computation walks; that is, $H$ is initialized to contain exactly those vertices reachable from $v_0$ via previously verified computation walks.
+Then the algorithm \IsAcceptedOnFootmarks{} terminates and satisfies:

+\begin{enumerate} \item It expands $H$ by adding all feasible edges and vertices reachable from $v_0$ via computation walks in $G$. \item It returns \texttt{True} if and only if there exists such a walk that reaches an accepting state $\qacc$. \end{enumerate}